Residence Life Mission

 - The following are prohibited in residence hall rooms: multi-plug adapters (the type that are affixed directly to the wall outlet), cube adapters, non-fused plug strips or items such as air fresheners that include an outlet on them.

-- Grounded relocatable power taps or "surge protector strips" with heavy duty cords and a "reset" switch will be the only allowable receptacle extensions from wall outlets.
+- Grounded relocatable power taps or "surge protector strips" with heavy duty cords and a labeled "reset" switch will be the only allowable receptacle extensions from wall outlets.
 Each power tap will be connected directly into a wall receptacle and they shall not be plugged into one another.

 - Non-fused extension cords and flexible cords are prohibited in residence hall rooms.